Shop Historical Rugs in Atlanta, GA

 History of Oriental Rugs

-It is well established that handmade oriental rugs have been around for thousands of years.
-The famous Pazyryk rug, which is kept at The Hermitage Museum in St. Petersburg, Russia, was found in the early 20thcentury and is estimated to be about twenty-five hundred years old.
-There are also a number of well preserved antique rugs in museums dating back to the 16th century, like the Ardebil rug in the Victoria & Albert museum in London.
+Handmade oriental rugs have been around for thousands of years.
+The famous Pazyryk rug, currently held at The Hermitage Museum in St. Petersburg, Russia, was found in the early 20th Century and is estimated to be about twenty-five hundred years old.
+Other antique rugs are dated back to the 16th Century, such as the Ardebil rug in the Victoria & Albert museum in London.

-With advancements in technology, expansions of markets and customer demands on availability and selection, particularly in the past fifty years or so, the handmade area rug industry has gone through many changes but the fundamentals and construction of rug making have remained the same.
-Our focus will be exclusively on the hand knotted and hand woven rugs from the most well known rug-making regions.
+With advancements in technology, expansions of markets, and customer demands in the past fifty years, the handmade area rug industry has gone through many changes.
+Nevertheless, the fundamentals of rug-making have remained the same.

 Hand Knotted Rugs

-Rugs which are ‘knotted’ employ thousands, and oftentimes millions, of individual short lengths of yarn which are ‘tied’ around one of the internal structures (the warp) of the rug and which extrude from the face to create a pile.
-By alternating various colors of the pile fiber (typically wool, although frequently silk and in some odd pieces, cotton) per ‘line’ or row, designs are effectively created.
+‘Knotted’ rugs employ thousands, even millions, of individual, short lengths of yarn.
+The yarn is ‘tied’ around an internal structure (the warp) of the rug, which extrudes from the face to create a pile.
+Designs are then created by alternating various colors of the pile fiber (typically wool, although frequently silk and in some odd pieces, cotton) per ‘line’ or row.
 As work on the rug continues, the ‘rough pile’ is shorn numerous times to examine how the piece is progressing.
-Once the weaving of the rug has been completed by this arduous procedure, the sides, or selvedges, are attached and the extended warps are finished by either securing in a fringe, kilim, plaited or braided fashion.
-The rug is then cut from the loom, given a final shear, washed, dried and is now ready for sale or personal use.
+Once the weaving is completed, the sides (or selvedges) are attached and the extended warps are finished by securing in a fringe, kilim, plaited, or braided fashion.
+The rug is then cut from the loom, given a final shear, washed, dried, and is now ready for sale or personal use.

 Hand Woven Rugs

-Rugs which are hand woven generally do not have a pile.
+Hand woven rugs generally do not have a pile.
 The designs and colors are created by weaving multiple hues of the horizontal yarns (the weft) in between and in & out of the vertical internal structure (the warp).
-Various techniques are employed in the creation of ‘flat-weaves’ such as Kilims, Aubusson weave and Needlepoint.
-If you wish, we encourage you to seek out some of the publications listed on the last page of this site for further illumination.
+Various techniques are employed in the creation of ‘flat-weaves’ such as Kilims, Aubusson weave, and Needlepoint.
+You can learn more about this through the publications listed at the bottom of this page.

 Oriental Rug Materials

-Handmade rugs and carpets for our purposes are generally made of wool, cotton or silk.
-In most cases these materials are found locally but with the expansion of trade and the ease of transportation, it is not unusual to see these materials used in regions that are far away from their origin, such as New Zealand and Australian wool being used in India or elsewhere in Asia.
+Handmade rugs and carpets are, for our purposes, generally made of wool, cotton, or silk.
+In most cases, these materials are found locally, but with the expansion of trade and the ease of transportation, it is not unusual to see these materials from far-off regions.

 Oriental Rugs Designs